 '''

-type R is record

 X : Integer;

 Y : Character;

 end record;

 '''

-On a typical 32-bit architecture, the X component will be four bytes, and require four-byte alignment, and the Y component will be one byte.
-In this case R'Value\Size will be 40 (bits) since this is the minimum size required to store a value of this type, and for example, it is permissible to have a component of type R in an outer array whose component size is specified to be 48 bits.
-However, R'Object\Size will be 64 (bits), since it must be rounded up so that this value is a multiple of the alignment (4 bytes = 32 bits).
+On a typical 32-bit architecture, the X component will occupy four bytes and the Y component will occupy one byte, for a total of 5 bytes.
+As a result R'Value\Size will be 40 (bits) since this is the minimum size required to store a value of this type.
+For example, it is permissible to have a component of type R in an array whose component size is specified to be 40 bits.